yishn/sinho/web/docs/templates/jsx.md

 For [functional components](../components/functional-components), JSX attributes will be passed as is to the function.

-For custom element nodes, Shingō will automatically map JSX attributes to properties of the element.

-For other HTML tags, Shingō will use a heuristic to determine if a JSX attribute is a property or an HTML attribute.
+For native HTML tags and custom element nodes, Shingō will use a heuristic to determine if a JSX attribute is a property or an HTML attribute.

-In the last two cases, you can force using an attribute by using the `attr:` prefix for the JSX attribute name, and force using a property by using the `prop:` prefix.
+You can force using an attribute by using the `attr:` prefix for the JSX attribute name, and force using a property by using the `prop:` prefix.

 ```tsx
 return (